-To become a participant in the Plan you must meet certain minimum age and service requirements.
-This means that you must be a member of the group of eligible employees described above, you must work for a minimum length of time and you must be at least 21 years old.
-You become a participant on the first day of the month coincident with or next following the date you meet the minimum age and service requirements.
-The service requirements are based on either hours of service or a year of eligibility service (also called the 1,000 hour rule).
+To become a participant in the Plan, you must meet certain minimum service requirements.
+There are no minimum age requirements to participate in this Plan.
+This means that you must be a member of the group of eligible employees described above and you must work for a minimum length of time.
+You become a participant on the first day of the month coincident with or next following the date you meet the minimum service requirements.
+The eligibility requirements are based on either hours of service or one year of eligibility service (called the 1,000 hour rule).
 Your employer's specific service requirements are described later in this section.

-Your employer will keep track of your service and will enter you into the Plan on the first of the month coincident with or next following the date you are at least age 21 and have completed either the minimum hours of service (if applicable to your Plan) or 1,000 hours of service.
+Your employer will keep track of your service and will enter you into the plan on the first of the month coincident with or next following the date you complete either the minimum hours of service (if applicable to your plan) or 1,000 hours of service.